qbicsoftware-archive/dmqb-grp3-2018/README.md

 6. `cd ..`
 7. `rm -r temp`

-Now you can retry the steps in shown in the previous Section.
+Now you can retry the steps shown in the previous Section.